Department of Psychology

-Psychology concentrators must successfully pass at least eight courses within the department in addition to the three prerequisite courses.
+The psychology concentration requires successful graded completion of at least eight courses within the department in addition to the three prerequisite courses.
 If they were not already taken as prerequisites, PSY 252, PSY 255, and either PSY 258 or NEU 200 must be included in the eight courses.
 It is recommended that students finish these three courses by the end of junior year.
 One of the eight departmental courses must be PSY 300 (Research Methods in Psychology), which must be completed by the end of junior year.
 Of the remaining departmental courses, all must be 200-level or higher and at least four must be at the 300- or 400-level.
-Students can take up to two, pre-approved cognate courses from other departments, which count as 300-level-and-above departmental courses.
+Students can take up to two, pre-approved cognate courses from other departments, which count as departmental courses.

 To satisfy the junior independent work requirement, each student, in consultation with a faculty adviser, must write a fall semester report and a spring semester report.
 For each report, each student must also give a short oral presentation midway through the semester to show the student’s progress.
 These two projects culminate in one, year-long Junior Independent Work grade that is reflected on the spring transcript.

 Each concentrator must prepare a senior thesis, based either on an experimental investigation conducted by the student in a laboratory or field setting or on a theoretical inquiry or computational modeling endeavor.
 In close consultation with a faculty adviser, each student develops, carries out, and writes up his or her own research project.
 The resulting thesis serves as the basis for the first part of the senior comprehensive exam (see below).
 Length varies depending on type of thesis (experimental write-ups are often shorter) but is typically between 40 and 80 pages.
 Students are required to select a primary adviser from within the Department of Psychology.
-They will not be assigned a faculty member.
 A second adviser, serving as a reader, will be assigned.
-An adviser from another department to oversee the student’s thesis work (for example if the student wishes to work in a lab from another department) will be considered only after the student has found a primary advisor within the psychology department and obtained permission from the primary adviser, the departmental representative in psychology, and the potential second adviser.
-Then the student must submit written notification to the Undergraduate Administrator indicating the name and department of the second adviser.
+An adviser from another department to oversee the student’s thesis work (for example if the student wishes to work in a lab from another department) will be considered only after the student has found a primary advisor within the psychology department and obtained permission from that primary adviser, the departmental representative in psychology, and the potential outside adviser.
+Then the student must submit written notification to the Undergraduate Administrator indicating the name and department of the outside adviser.

 Senior Departmental Examination

-The senior comprehensive exam is a 60-minute oral examination conducted by two members of the faculty.
-The exam consists of two parts: (1) a defense of the senior thesis and a discussion of its implications, and (2) more general questions on the student's coursework and the broader field of psychology.
+The senior comprehensive exam is a 60-minute oral examination conducted by two members of the faculty, typically the student’s advisor and second reader.
+The exam is a defense of the senior thesis and a discussion of its implications.

 The department allows psychology concentrators to study abroad for one semester or a full year.
 Concentrators may receive credit for up to two courses per semester spent studying abroad, to count toward their departmental course requirements.
 Courses taken while studying abroad require the prior approval of the departmental representative.
 To secure approval, students must document the work load and material covered by proposed courses.